-- 1. Stable, long-term returns

-- 2. Inflation-linked investor cash flows
+- 1. Stable, long-term returns - 2.
+Inflation-linked investor cash flows of the investments made in H1 2023 met at least two of the four attributes (H1 2022: 100%)

-- 3. Early stage investor or investments secured through preferential access

-- 4. Other capital enhancement attributes

-In addition, all new investments must meet the Responsible Investment KPI (positive SDG contribution for new investments), as below.
+In addition, all new investments must meet the Responsible Investment KPI (Positive SDG contribution), as below.